mohammedibrahim/easybell-task/README.md

 ## Description
 The task involves implementing a checkout system for a retail store.
 The checkout system should be able to scan products and calculate the total price based on the pricing rules of the store.
+You can find more details about the task [here](http://codekata.com/kata/kata09-back-to-the-checkout/).

 #### The pricing rules for each product are defined as follow:
 - Each product has a normal price.